nhickf/Miruro-App/README.md

 <h1 align="center">Miruro App</h1>

 <p align="center">
-This project allows users to watch their favorite anime in android tv (for now) , mobile app version is currently on development.
+This project allows users to watch their favorite anime in android tv and mobile.
 </p>

 <h1 align="center"> Powered by Anilist API and Miruro.TV</h1>